Learning the ropes!

 Helping Clients to Move

-Our Healthcare Assistants will always make an assessment to find out if our clients are capable of moving independently.
+Our carers will always make an assessment to find out if our clients are capable of moving independently.
 If someone needs help, further questions will need answering.
 Here are some of them:

 - How much extra help does the person need?